MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_PSModulePath.md

 # about_PSModulePath

 ## Short description

 This article describes the purpose and usage of the `$env:PSModulePath` environment variable.

 ## Long description

-The `$env:PSModulePath` environment variable contains a list of folder locations that are searched to find modules and resources.
+The `$env:PSModulePath` environment variable contains a list of folder locations.
 PowerShell recursively searches each folder for module (`.psd1` or `.psm1`) files.

-`Install-Module` has a **Scope** parameter that allows you to specify whether the module is installed for the current user or for all users.
-For more information, see [Install-Module][01].

 By default, the effective locations assigned to `$env:PSModulePath` are:

-- **System-wide locations**: These folders contain modules that ship with PowerShell.
-These modules are stored in the `$PSHOME\Modules` folder.

-  - On Windows, modules installed in the **AllUsers** scope are stored in `$env:ProgramFiles\WindowsPowerShell\Modules`.
-  - On non-Windows systems, modules installed in the **AllUsers** scope are stored in `/usr/local/share/powershell/Modules`.
+- Modules installed in the **CurrentUser** scope:

-- **User-installed modules**: On Windows, modules installed in the **CurrentUser** scope are typically stored in the `$HOME\Documents\WindowsPowerShell\Modules` folder.
+  - On Windows, these modules are stored in `$HOME\Documents\PowerShell\Modules`.
 The specific location of the `Documents` folder varies by version of Windows and when you use folder redirection.
 Also, Microsoft OneDrive can change the location of your `Documents` folder.
-You can verify the location of your `Documents` folder using the following command: `[Environment]::GetFolderPath('MyDocuments')`.
+To verify the location of your `Documents` folder, run use the following command: `[Environment]::GetFolderPath('MyDocuments')`.

-  On non-Windows systems, modules installed in the **CurrentUser** scope are stored in the `$HOME/.local/share/powershell/Modules` folder.
+  - On non-Windows systems, these modules are stored in the `$HOME/.local/share/powershell/Modules` folder.
+- Modules installed in the **AllUsers** scope:
+  - On Windows, these modules are stored in `$env:ProgramFiles\PowerShell\Modules`.
+  - On non-Windows systems, these modules are stored in `/usr/local/share/powershell/Modules`.
+- Modules that ship with PowerShell are stored in `$PSHOME\Modules`.

+> [!NOTE]
-- **Application specific modules**: Setup programs can install modules in other directories, such as the `Program Files` folder on Windows.
-The installer package may or may not append the location to the `$env:PSModulePath`.
+> Applications that include PowerShell modules can install modules in other
+> directories on Windows, such as the `Program Files` folder.
+The installer
+> package might not append the location to the `$env:PSModulePath`.

+The default locations for Windows PowerShell 5.1 are different from PowerShell 7.

+- Modules installed in the **CurrentUser** scope are stored in `$HOME\Documents\WindowsPowerShell\Modules`.
+- Modules installed in the **AllUsers** scope are stored in `$env:ProgramFiles\PowerShell\Modules`.
+- Modules that ship with Windows PowerShell stored in `$PSHOME\Modules`, which is `$env:SystemRoot\System32\WindowsPowerShell\1.0\Modules`.

 ## PowerShell PSModulePath construction

 The value of `$env:PSModulePath` is constructed each time PowerShell starts.
-The value varies by version of PowerShell and how it's launched.
+The value varies by version of PowerShell and how you launched it.

 ### Windows PowerShell startup